TieBaMma/InstallTutorial/docs/CONTRIBUTING.md

 🌐 Add new feature: Copy code to clipboard
 ## Summary

-* Add a '📋Copy' button at the top left corner of all code blocks (inserted right before `pre`), so that visitors can copy the code easily.
+* Add a '📋Copy' button at the top left corner of all code blocks (inserted right before `pre` node), so that visitors can copy the code easily.

 ## Know issues